Tech-for-Government/Mission/README.md

     1. Transparent government hiring through the portal with skill-based testing tools.
     2. Open contracting and grant-giving platforms with published evaluation criteria.
     3. AI screening of candidates for services must be bias-audited and appealable.

+## Legal
+1. This is not an offer or solicitation for financial, legal, or professional services.
+All liability is absolved.
+2. Data Protection Laws
+   1. GDPR (EU)
+   2. California Consumer Privacy Act (CCPA) (US)
+3. Cybersecurity Laws
+    1. NIS2 Directive (EU)
+    2. FISMA (US)
+4. E-Signature & E-Governance Laws
+5. Health data laws
+6. Freedom of information laws
+7. Accessibility laws